3 Homemade Exfoliants for the Face, Body, and Hands

 3. Sea salt and olive oil for the body

-Your body requires exfoliation with a deeper action to boost circulation, remove toxins, fight stretch marks and cellulites, and add softness.
+Your body requires exfoliation with a deeper action to boost circulation, remove toxins, fight stretch marks and cellulite, and add softness.

 To achieve this, you’ll use two very effective ingredients.